exoscale/multi-master-kubernetes/README.md

 configured to ensure a maintenance window for master nodes between 4 and 5am and for worker nodes between 5 and 6am daily.
 Automatic updates only include the OS components that are part of CoreOS.

+## Ingress

+Cluster bootstrap includes the nginx-ingress-controller to make services available externally using ingress resources.

+Haproxy on each worker node listens on `0.0.0.0:80` and `0.0.0.0:443` and forwards TCP traffic to the ingress controller service.

+Simply setup a wildcard DNS entry to point to the IPs of your worker nodes.

+[Kube-lego](https://github.com/jetstack/kube-lego) is supported by the nginx-ingress-controller but is not automatically installed.

 ## Security